 11. Penicillium mold spreads like a virus inside the insulation, fiberglass, damp furniture, & wet carpeting.
 It causes severe lung inflammation & allergic reactions.

 Should I Use Bleach To Clear My PVC Drain Pipes?There is confusion about the use and safeness of Clorox bleach in your HVAC system.
 For decades many ac contractors & plumbers told their customers that it was ok to use bleach to blow out their drains.
 That lousy advice has spread like a virus worldwide.
 When students go to technical school, it's a subject that is somehow not talked about by the instructor.
 There is no chapter in the HVAC books that suggest Clorox bleach is an excellent solution to flush your lines.
 The Clorox bleach chapter is learned in the field, not in school.
 Its great for plumbers, now they can make money when your pipes start to warp.
-People do it because it still works, but it is only a short-term solution.
+People use it because it works, but it is only a short-term solution.
 It usually takes about 20 years of pouring bleach down your drain lines to damage them.
-Pvc pipes become hard and brittle after many years bleach.
+Pvc pipes become hard and brittle after many years of bleach.
 The problem gets worse when people have a horizontal drain pan in the attic.
 The emergency drain pan is also known as the auxiliary pan.
 It's constructed of galvanized metal.
 Bleach is highly corrosive to galvanized metal.
 Pouring bleach in that drain pan only once a year destroys it in 5 years.
 You'll then have to call a professional ac company to replace that drain pan.

 Was this answer helpful ?